Trusted Australian Company since 2007 Trusted Australian Company since 2007

 Who is your female character of choice?
 Ellen Ripley from Alien

 Why?
 Ellen is my favourite character and the main protagonist of the Alien franchise.
 Her performance is iconic and paves the way for women in Science fiction.
-The most mermorable moment is when Ellen takes on the Alien Queen by herself.
+The most memorable moment is when Ellen takes on the Alien Queen by herself.

 Image of Ellen Ripley holding a child from Alien.